-There are are whole bunch of grow light sets made specially for starting plants from seed.
+There are many grow light sets made especially for starting plants from seed.
 They are excellent and look great, but you can save plenty of money here if you wish.
-A simple shop light like this fitted with standard, and cheap, T8 bulbs will work nicely.
+A simple shop light fitted with standard (and cheap) T8 bulbs will work nicely.

 Why Should You Grow Plants From Seed?

 The best reason to grow plants from seed is that you get to pick from a world of choices.
 The local store will only carry a few things, and most stores will carry the same popular varieties.
 For truly original flowers or unique vegetables, ordering seed from a reputable company is the only way to go.

 Another compelling reason is that you can save a lot of money by germinating the seeds yourself.
 A seed packet can be as cheap as $1, and you can get a flat of plants from it.
 Let's face it, starting seeds indoors also gives you something to do when you are caught at the end of a long winter with nothing to do in your garden.